First Satanic Church

-The First Satanic Church is an organization founded by Karla LaVey on October 31, 1999, in San Francisco, California.
-The church is dedicated to LaVeyan Satanism as codified by Anton LaVey in The Satanic Bible.
+The First Satanic Church (FSC) is an organization founded by Karla LaVey on October 31, 1999, in San Francisco.
+The church is dedicated to LaVeyan Satanism as codified by Anton LaVey in the Satanic Bible.
 The church's stated mission is to carry on the legacy of Anton LaVey through "the study of Satanism and the occult sciences".
 For over a decade the church operated The 600 Club, a now-defunct Internet forum dedicated to discussions of Satanism.

 The church's website claims the organization to have been founded in 1966, and the 1999 date to be a "re-establishment" of the original Church of Satan, claiming direct continuity with Anton LaVey.
 Karla asserts that she is re-representing the original teachings of her father from which the current administration of the Church of Satan has departed, and maintains an elitist stance of her father's original organization.
 Anton LaVey's book The Satanic Bible is stated as required reading prior to joining the First Satanic Church.